-During power up when $\overline{\text{RESET}}$ is asserted LOW, all MOSFETs are turned off and the two internal half-bridges are in the high-impedance state (Hi-Z).
+During power up when RESET is asserted LOW, all MOSFETs are turned off and the two internal half-bridges are in the high-impedance state (Hi-Z).
 The bootstrap capacitors supplying high-side gate drive are not charged at this point.
-To comply with the click and pop scheme and use of non-TI modulators it is recommended to use a 4-k Ω pulldown resistor on each PWM output node to ground.
+To comply with the click and pop scheme and use of non-TI modulators, it is recommended to use a

-This precharges the bootstrap supply capacitors and discharges the output filter capacitor (see the Typical TAS5112 Application Configuration section).
+4.7-k Ω pulldown resistor on each PWM output node to ground.
+This precharges the bootstrap supply capacitors and discharges the output filter capacitor.